 If a service has already been provided (for example, pest eradication), the TAS agency is entitled to the costs of the service, not to exceed the authorized amount.

-If the individual is only in the community for a few days and returns to the nursing facility, the individual keeps the item(s) purchased through TAS.
+If the member is only in the community for a few days and returns to the nursing facility (NF), the member keeps the item(s) purchased through TAS.

 7690 Member Notifications and Appeals